josefarias/hotwire_combobox/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Meant for library malfunctions only.
-Please use our forum at github.com/josefarias/hotwire_combobox/discussions for questions, suggestions, and other discussions.
-Thanks!
 title: ''
 labels: ''
 assignees: ''